hasbiakdemir/DataAnalysis_ABTesting/README.md

-# Data Analysis - A/BTesting
+# Data Analysis - A/B Testing

 In this project, I aimed to implement A/B testing in Python.
 The project is from DataCamp.
 I tried to expand its scope by doing Exploratory Data Analysis (EDA) and adding my own twist.